Once you submit your primary application, the work isn't over. Secondary essays are still a huge part of your medical school application.

 [11:02] Fifth Biggest Mistake: Repeating the Same Story

 Students tend to repeat the same stories from their primary application on their secondary.
 Don't tell the same story.
 Even if, say they're asking for your most meaningful clinical experience, you can talk about the same experience, but don't tell the same story.
-Don't repeat it.
+Don't repeat it verbatim.

-Some essays will also specifically tell you not to repeat anything that's in your primary application and if that's the case then you can't even talk about the same experience.
+Some essays will also specifically tell you not to repeat anything that's in your primary application.
+If that is the case, then you can't even talk about the same experience.
 You have to figure something else out.
-It can be frustrating when schools do that especially when they ask about your most meaningful clinical experience when it's what you put in your primary application too.
+It can be frustrating when schools do that, especially when they ask about your most meaningful clinical experience when it's what you put in your primary application too.

 Additionally, some schools will ask for a list of extracurricular activities.
 Just copy and paste from whatever list you created for your primary application.
 You don't need to re-work everything and re-frame things and tell new stories.
 Just copy and paste it.
 Some schools just want it in their secondary form and not in the primary application.